kijiproject/kiji/kiji-hive-adapter/README.md

 Introduction
 ============

-The official Hive adapter for Kiji Schema 1.x.
+The official Hive adapter for Kiji Schema 1.3.x.

-The Kiji Hive Adapter can be used to for read-only access to data stored in Kiji tables from Hive.
+The Kiji Hive Adapter can be used to for access to data stored in Kiji tables from Hive.
+For write access do be aware of some of the caveats specified in the Write Access Caveats section below.

 ## Requirements
    * Hadoop 2.0.0-mr1-cdh4.3.0